akmn35/new.dist/README.md

 #> [1] 0.7744412
 ```

-`qndd` quantile function for a new discrete distribution with parameters
+`qndd` quantile function for a new discrete distribution with theta
-theta.
+parameters.

 ``` r
 library(new.dist)